E-Commerce Course Description

 The Philippine Constitution states three structure options for new and starting e-commerce businesses.
-Sole Proprietorship, as the name suggest, is owned by a single person.
+A sole Proprietorship, as the name suggests, is owned by a single person.
 Partnership, on the other hand, is owned by partners ranging from two to more.
 Lastly, Corporations are owned by five or more.
 There are differences and similarities among the structures.
 The unique characteristics of each structure are suited depending on the situation and objective of an e-commerce business.

 Registering Your Business

-When an e-commerce entrepreneur finally decided on the structure for the e-commerce business, a process of registration needs to be fulfilled to finally call the business officially registered.
-Any business needs to file necessary documents in Bureau of Internal Revenue and the Local Government.
+When an e-commerce entrepreneur finally decides on the structure for the e-commerce business, a process of registration needs to be fulfilled to call the business officially registered finally.
+Any business must file necessary documents in the Bureau of Internal Revenue and the Local Government.

-New businesses may avail exception to this process through the Barangay Micro Business Enterprise Law where new businesses may not need to pay for specific taxes for two years.
+New businesses may avail exceptions to this process through the Barangay Micro Business Enterprise Law, where new businesses may not need to pay specific taxes for two years.

 3 thoughts on “UPOU E-Commerce Course”